All Episodes

 And people see this thing and they say, I just want to do something.

-Uh I think it was Goodwin.
+I think it was Goodwin.

 But I think people see this content and they want to either donate or get involved or help.

-So it it's important that the citizens of this country, and I know this is something Sean, you have said many times.
+So it's important that the citizens of this country, and I know this is something, Sean, you have said many times, we have to do it ourselves because no one else will do it.

 It's more powerful than even the audio that you just heard.

-We put it up a link to Project Veritas on Hannity.com, and when you watch this, it will anger you and it'll shock you.
+And when you watch this, it will anger you and it'll shock you.

-It should outrage you and motivate you to get these teachers' union and the unholy alliance with Democrats, you know, broken forevermore.
+It should outrage you and motivate you to get these Teachers Union and the unholy alliance with Democrats, you know, broken forevermore.

-But uh great work again, James.
+But great work again, James.

-Because you're doing good work, thank you.
+Because you're doing good work.

 And I hope we get these predators off the street.